 Ralph L. Andersen

 recently retired from the Nuclear Energy Institute as the Senior Director of Radiation Safety and Environmental Protection.
-His 45 y career spans a variety of positions in the areas of health physics, low-level radioactive waste management, and environmental protection across the sectors of nuclear energy, education, medical, industrial, research, and regulation.
-Mr. Andersen continues to practice as a certified health physicist, serving as a consultant to NCRP Council Committee 1, and as an advisor to the Organization for Economic Co-operation and Development Nuclear Energy Agency on estimating the cost of nuclear accidents and the Electric Power Research Institute on low-dose radiation research.
+His 45 y career spans a variety of positions in the areas of health physics; low-level radioactive waste management; and environmental protection across the sectors of nuclear energy, education, medical, industrial, research, and regulation.
+Mr. Andersen continues to practice as a certified health physicist and serves as an advisor to the Electric Power Research Institute on low-dose radiation research.
 He has a BA from the University of Maryland and completed graduate studies in radiology and radiation biology at Colorado State University.

 is a consultant, currently concentrating on the preparation of scientific reports produced by NCRP in all subject areas.
 From 1982 to 1995, he was Director, Office of Health Physics at the Center for Devices and Radiological Health, U.S. Food and Drug Administration.
 He also served in a number of scientific and management positions related to radiation protection during his 33 y career as a Commissioned Officer in the U.S. Public Health Service, from 1962 to 1995.
 He received a BS in Chemical Engineering (University of Maryland, 1961), an MS in Environmental Engineering (Rensselaer Polytechnic Institute, 1966) and a PhD in Nuclear Engineering (University of Maryland, 1971).
 His technical work has concentrated on radiation dosimetry, particularly with regard to x rays used for medical diagnosis, epidemiological studies of exposed populations, and public radiation emergencies.